sajeevonweb/manasile/README.md

 - Recharts (for results visualization)
 - Lucide React (Icons)

+## Privacy

-There is no backend; all data is stored locally in IndexedDB.
+There is no backend; all data is stored locally in IndexedDB and never leaves your device.
+Only basic website traffic analytics are collected via [Cloudflare Web Analytics](https://www.cloudflare.com/web-analytics/).

+## Deployment

+Hosted on GitHub Pages at [manasile.com](https://manasile.com).

 ## License

 MIT — see [LICENSE](LICENSE).